PostHog/posthog.com/contents/blog/posthog-marketing.md

 ## Marketing dashboard

-This is our top-level dashboard.
-It tracks our most important metrics, like 'new org signups', as well as other important top-level ones, such as 'validated credit cards'.
-It also features a handful of "circuit breaker" metrics.
+Our top-level dashboard tracks our most important metrics, like 'new org signups', as well as other important top-level ones, such as 'validated credit cards'.
+It also features a handful of circuit breaker metrics.

 ### Core KPIs

-This dashboard is setup in a grid with two insights per KPI – that's key performance indicator if don't speak "marketing".
+This dashboard is setup in a grid with two insights per KPI – that's key performance indicator if you don't speak "marketing".
 One is the total number with 'compare to previous period' enabled; the second is the same metric as a weekly trend.
 This gives us an at-a-glance view of the top-level number, and context around peaks and troughs.

 ![marketing-dashboard](../images/blog/posthog-marketing/marketing-dashboard.png)